Geometric embeddings of spaces of persistence diagrams with explicit distortions: Conclusion

 \section{Conclusion}

-We have provided explicit maps from various spaces of persistence diagrams into Hilbert and Euclidean space, along with their distortions.
-Except for Example \ref{ExInjectMap}, the maps are motivated by a standard construction in dimension theory.
+We have provided \textbf{explicit maps} from spaces of persistence diagrams on $n$ points with the Bottleneck distance \footnote{as mentioned in the introduction, Proposition 3.1 in \cite{MitV} says that similar results are valid with the Wasserstein distance} into Hilbert and Euclidean space, along with their \textbf{distortions}.
+Except for Example \ref{ExInjectMap}, the maps are motivated by constructions in classical dimension theory.
 In order to obtain explicit maps we had to make a number of choices.
 Perhaps the most important one is that of a cover $R\mathcal{U}$.
 It was motivated by a number of factors.

-First, as it consists of balls around certain diagrams it allowed us to use the distance-to-point map in the bottleneck metric, which seems like the only natural continuous function in $\Dn$, and the one easiest to implement.
-Standard constructions in dimension theory use distance-to-the-complement map, which seems complicated in the Bottleneck distance.
+First, as it consists of balls around certain diagrams it allowed us to use the distance-to-point map in the bottleneck metric, which is a natural continuous function in $\Dn$, and the one we found easiest to implement: constructions in classical dimension theory use the distance-to-the-complement map, which seems complicated in the Bottleneck distance.
 Furthermore, in dimension theory these maps are usually normalized to obtain a partition of unity (which appear in the proofs of the nerve theorem as well).
-This appeared as an unnecessary complication which we were able to circumvent using upper and lower bounds on the functions $\f_{R,p}.$ As a result, our maps are of very simple form and ready for computational implementation: collections of weighted distances to specific diagrams.
+This appeared as an unnecessary complication which we were able to circumvent using upper and lower bounds on the functions $\f_{R,p}.$ As a result, our maps are of \textbf{very simple form} and ready for computational implementation: \textbf{collections of weighted distances} to specific ``landmark" diagrams.